Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Conclusion

 \section{Conclusion}

 In this work, a multi-modal cross-domain mixed fusion model with dual disentanglement is proposed for fault diagnosis under unseen working conditions.
 A dual-level disentanglement strategy is introduced to decouple modality-invariant and modality-specific features, as well as domain-invariant and domain-specific representations, enabling generalizable feature learning across operating conditions.
 A multi-modal cross-domain mixed fusion strategy is proposed to augment modality and domain diversity for enhanced feature robustness.
 Furthermore, a triple-modal fusion mechanism is designed to adaptively integrate multi-modal representations for comprehensive information integration.
 Extensive experiments conducted under both constant and time-varying working conditions demonstrate that the proposed method consistently outperforms state-of-the-art domain generalization and multi-modal fusion approaches.
 Ablation studies further verify the effectiveness of each proposed component and the superiority of multi-modal heterogeneous information fusion.
 In future work, we plan to extend the proposed framework to more complex industrial scenarios involving more realistic operating conditions, as well as investigate its applicability to other rotating machinery.
+In addition, we will further investigate more flexible multi-modal learning strategies that can explicitly handle incomplete-modality scenarios by incorporating modality dropout or modality masking mechanisms during training to improve robustness against unexpected modality missing.